Freiling87/CCU/CCU/Scratchpad.md

       - Ice Shards
       - Leaves
       - Meat Chunks
-    - Language (For use with or without Vocally Challenged)
+    - Language: For use with or without Vocally Challenged.
+Characters are assumed to speak English (Sorry, it's canon) if they don't have Vocally challenged.
+Part of a language system that may be extended in the future.
       - ErSdtAdt Speaker
       - Foreign Speaker
       - Lang Zonbi Speaker
       - High Goryllian Speaker
       - Werewelsh Speaker
+      - Polyglot: A player-side trait that gives 2 languages on trait gain, and an additional language every 2 levels afterward.
+Vocally Challenged now grants 1 free non-English language
     - Passive
       - Indestructible
       - Not Vincible